chainguard-dev/edu/content/chainguard/chainguard-images/how-to-use-chainguard-images.md

 Without passing a tag or a digest, the reference to the Git image will pull down the default tag, which is `:latest`.

-Note that if you have your own registry, you'll need to change the `cgr.dev/chainguard` path to your own registry path.
+If you have your own registry, you'll need to change the `cgr.dev/chainguard` path to your own registry path.

+Chainguard Developer Images are also available on Docker Hub.
+Check out [Chainguard's organization page on Docker Hub](https://hub.docker.com/u/chainguard?utm_source=academy&utm_medium=referral&utm_campaign=FY25-DockerHub-Orgprofile) for a list of all images and instructions.
+Note that Production Images can only be accessed from cgr.dev.

 ### Pulling by Tag